 - 1. The organization is... (name, location, size, sector).
 It was formed when... (history). - 2.
 Our mission (purpose) is to ... - 3.
-The organization offers... (services) that are designed to serve.... (markets) - 4.
+The organization offers... (services) that are designed to serve..... (markets) - 4.
 One business goal that the organization plans to complete in the next year is... - 5.
 The organization will achieve this goal by... - 6.
 In the next 5 years the organization will ... (vision) - 7.
 In the next 5 years, the leadership expects to have to overcome the following challenges... - 8.
 Here is the organizational chart.
 The ... (structure type).
 This structure best represents the organization because... - 9.
-To ensure that job applicants are a good "fit" for our organization, one question the interviewer(s) will ask all potential employees is... - 10.
-The most valuable part of this project for me was...because... - 11.
-The assignment (or aspect) that I found most challenging was...because... - 12.
+The most valuable part of this project for me was...because... - 10.
+The assignment (or aspect) that I found most challenging was...because... - 11.
 Provide a complete bibliography of ALL references/resources used for this project, including footnotes and full information about the required interview.